MicrosoftDocs/learn/learn-pr/wwl-sci/specify-security-requirements-for-applications/includes/2-understand-application-threat-modeling.md

 identified.
 After identifying a potential threat, determine how it can be detected and respond to that attack.
-Define a process and timeline which minimizes exposure to any identified vulnerabilities in the workload so that those vulnerabilities cannot be left unaddressed.
+Define a process and timeline which minimizes exposure to any identified vulnerabilities in the workload so that those vulnerabilities can't be left unaddressed.

 Use the *Defense-in-Depth* approach.
 This can help identify controls needed in the design to mitigate risk if a primary security control